api-platform/create-client/README.md

 ## Documentation

-The documentation of API Platform CRUD Generator can be browsed [on the official website](https://api-platform.com/docs/).
+The documentation of API Platform CRUD Generator can be browsed [on the docs repository](https://github.com/api-platform/docs/blob/master/index.md#api-platform-crud-generator-scaffold-a-reactredux-app-with-crud-features).

 ## Credits